 We hold that it is not enough to simply teach the skills of counselling and psychotherapy.
 Learners are given the space to learn, practice and be supported as they develop for themselves a style and model of counselling which is both personal and effective.

-Modules are assessed through a Continuous Assessment (CA) strategy, which includes a variety of mediums such as individual and group projects, skills training assessment, case studies and process recordings, written assignments, essay topics and the research portfolio.
+Learners are assessed through a continuous assessment strategy, which includes a variety of mediums such as individual and group projects, skills training assessments, case studies and process recordings, written assignments, essays and a dissertation.